Johor Bahru skyline in 2026

 Sea view & pool

-Estimated annual cost of living savings
+Estimated annual savings on cost of living

-* Based on an average basket including rent, food, and transport.
+* Based on an average basket including rent, food and transport.

-Where to Settle in Johor Bahru?
+Where to settle in Johor Bahru?

 Iskandar Puteri